bitcoindevkit/book-of-bdk/docs/cookbook/transactions/transaction-builder.md

 The result is a PSBT ready to be signed and later on broadcast to the network.

-## Signing the PSBT and extrating the transaction
+## Signing the PSBT and extracting the transaction

 Sign the PSBT using the `Wallet::sign` method and extract the finalized transaction from it using the Psbt::extract_tx` method for a ready-to-be-broadcast transaction.